SSWConsulting/SSW.Rules.Content/rules/do-you-book-a-minimum-of-1-days-work-at-a-time/rule.md

 You should always bill an 8-hour day, unless the developer feels that some time should be written off and you agree with their assessment.
 Speak to the developer if you see any discrepancies.

-Some developers may take it upon themselves only timesheet for 6 or 7 hours, and book the rest internally. this should only be allowed if they have explicit permission from their manager ahead of time.
+Some developers may take it upon themselves to only timesheet for 6 or 7 hours, and book the rest internally. this should only be allowed if they have explicit permission from their manager ahead of time.

 For example: